-“Murph” is now done over Memorial Day weekend in CrossFit boxes around the world.
+“Murph” is now done over Memorial Day weekend in CrossFit boxes, commercial gyms, garage gyms, and back yards around the world.
 And “The Murph Challenge” is an annual fundraiser for the LT.
 Michael P. Murphy Memorial Scholarship Foundation.

 The biggest mistake you can make in doing Murph is to underestimate the workout by overestimating your abilities.
 If you’ve never done 50 pull-ups in a workout, don’t expect to be able to do 100 in Murph.